Google GCP-AGWA Certification Exam Syllabus

 Configuring Google Chat.
 Considerations include: - Enabling or disabling Chat for an organization or specific OUs.

-- Managing Chat invite seings.
+- Managing Chat invite settings.

 - Adding Chat apps.

-Configuring Gemini for Google Workspace.
-Considerations include: - Enabling or disabling Gemini for an organization or specific OUs.
+- Enabling or disabling Gemini for an organization or specific OUs.

 Supporting Workspace development.
 Considerations include: - Identifying use cases for AppSheet and Apps Script (e.g., task automation).